-If your previous hosting company uses cPanel and migrating to a HostGator account with cPanel, then we can migrate your current email boxes and messages.
+If your previous hosting company uses cPanel and migrates to a HostGator account with cPanel, we can migrate your current email boxes and messages.

 If your previous hosting company did NOT use cPanel, we recommend you archive your old emails and create new mailboxes with the same names in the cPanel of your new HostGator package.

 If you migrate to HostGator from a non-cPanel account, we cannot guarantee that we can migrate your email.
 For more information, see:

 HostGator servers that come with or have the option to install cPanel: